 Phone - 780.482.0319Toll Free - 1.866.505.3302Email - email@example.com

 All practice improvements require changes to be implemented.
 The opioid change package is intended to help physicians and team members implement practice changes that improve care for patients who use opioids.
 The change package tools were designed to work best in conjunction with quality improvement training to maximize the impact.
-You can register for training online
+We will provide training on demand for groups larger than 8 people in Alberta until the end of March 2020.
+Please email firstname.lastname@example.org for more information.

 The potentially better practices listed are derived from a review of the literature, clinical practice guidelines, and from expert recommendations.
 They are anticipated to improve the care of patients who are using opioids.
 However, the list of practices is not exhaustive and should be customized, tested, and evaluated in your own clinical setting before you will know whether they are truly "better".